Exclusive: Japan in driver's seat for Indian bullet train deals

 Left with little choice, Indian firms will now largely provide raw materials like cement and supply manpower for the assembly of rails, the sources said.

-India’s UltraTech Cement Ltd (ULTC.NS), Larsen & Toubro Ltd (LART.NS), Bharat Heavy Electricals Ltd <BHEL.NS > and Ambuja Cements Ltd (ABUJ.NS) are among those in the race for the supply of construction materials and power, the two Indian railways officials said.
+UltraTech Cement Ltd, Larsen & Toubro Ltd, Bharat Heavy Electricals Ltd and Ambuja Cements Ltd are among those in the race for the supply of construction materials and power, the two Indian railways officials said.

 These companies did not respond to Reuters’ requests for comment.